jiayihoffman/lego_audi_etron/README.md

 ```
 # start the robot docker container.
 Checks the local repository first.
 If not exist, pull the image from the Docker Hub.
-./scripts/start_robot.sh
+./scripts/start-robot.sh

 # use `--pull` flag to force the pull.
-Use this flag when the image has been updated in the Docker hub.
+Use it when the image has been updated in the Docker hub.
-./scripts/start_robot.sh --pull
+./scripts/start-robot.sh --pull
 ```

 View the robot in RViz on the Linux dev machine.
 Make sure the `ROS_DOMAIN_ID` environment variable on the dev machine matches the one set on the robot.
 This parameter controls who can access the data published by the robot running on the Raspberry Pi.